mushther/renderApi/README.md

 # after you will get input to type service name ,here u can type service name any ?

-# after this scroll down to bottom ,u will get button `create webservice` just click on it ,it will deploy and provide a link on top left side.
+# after this scroll down to bottom ,u will get button `create webservice` just click on it ,it will deploy and provide a link on top left side .